malramsay64/phd-thesis/01_Introduction/Computational_Methods.md

-Typically the current method is to place the ideas front and center in the paper, while the code is hidden away in a collection of files which is rarely checked.
+Typically the current method is to place the ideas front and center in the paper, while the code is hidden away in a rarely checked collection of files.
 The idea of combing both code and documentation in this way was coined *literate programming* by Donald Knuth in 1984.[@Knuth1984] This focused on the idea that a program is a work of literature